stefanzweig/scratch/cmake/cmake_works_with_mingw.md

 cmake -G"MinGW Makefiles" ../
 ```

 A Makefile with gcc is made.
-The the build command works.
+The build command works.

 ```shell
 cmake --build .